Xiaojing-Tan/MF2103-VT23-Project/README.md

 Of course, you should not be trying to transmit or receive anything when there is not an established connection!
 Similarly, the start of every session (the instant connection is established) should also serve as t=0 for the reference generator.

-> Think about how you should handle that using the OS, and which additional functions you defined in Task 1 that you should be calling here…
+> Think about how you should handle that using the OS, and which additional functions you defined in Task 1 that you should be calling here...

 Some tips: